 Some of the subjects that may be covered.

 database design and programming

 Often heard: "Let's plan another day..." ☺

-I am also happy to deliver a longer course covering all aspects of SQL Server: programming, administration, performance, availability, security and internals.
+I am also happy to teach longer courses covering all aspects of SQL Server: programming, administration, performance, availability, security and internals.
 Such a course can easily take two weeks and organizing it is a professional job.
 Fortunately, there are companies that are very good at this.
 I teamed up with Eduvision in Apeldoorn.
-I don't do Microsoft Official Courses, and I am no longer a Microsoft Certified Trainer, but I can fulfill the learning needs in a very flexibly way based on a load of practical experience.
+I don't do Microsoft Official Courses, and I am no longer a Microsoft Certified Trainer, but I can fulfill your learning needs in a very flexibly way based on a load of practical experience.